christopher-tucker/generative-genomics-sandbox/README.md

 2. Passes it through an AI model to generate a predicted gene expression vector (~500 genes)
 3. Serves predictions through a FastAPI backend
 4. Proxies requests through a Go API Gateway
-5. Visualizes results in a React frontend
+5. Visualizes results in a React frontend (React + TypeScript + webpack)

 ### Example Input